L-Pandey/LING-L545/01_Tokenisation/README.md

 </ol>
 By considering the punctuation marks as separate tokens, we are also able to reduce the complexity of word.
-Therefore, it becomes easier for the language models to better understand the contexual meaning of the sentence.
+Therefore, it becomes easier for the language models to form word embeddings.
+Many models don't have the support for special characters and therefore, splitting the text and punctuation can be helpful in that case.

+Another example is - 'Hurray!!!'
+Though it might be helpful to keep punctuation for sentiment analysis, but for a general text analysis, punctuations can cause problems.
+Therefore, splitting punctuation makes sure that each token is treated as a single entity with equality.
 </p>
 <hr>